 Behavioural Symptoms: If you learned to cope with trauma by dissociating or shutting down, you might continue to respond in a similar way when face stressful situations today.
 Hypo-arousal and dissociation also contribute to substance abuse and addiction – when people live in a constant state of numbness and detachment, there can be an increased desire to engage in high-risk behaviours or sensation-seeking in dramatic ways including high-risk substance abuse and behavioural addictions such as sexual acting out and excessive gambling.

-For those who have experienced trauma, substance abuse is a way to dampen the pain - either the pain of constant trauma activation or the pain of living life disconnected from some of the important aspects of who they are.
+For those who’ve had trauma, substance use is a way to dampen the pain - the pain of constant trauma activation or the pain of living life disconnected from some of the important aspects of who they are.

 Thank you for your interest in “Trauma and Addiction: The Link Can’t Be Ignored”.
 Stay tuned for more posts on trauma, addiction, self-regulation, mental health, and the process of recovery.